graz-sh/graz/CONTRIBUTING.md

 ### Why this library exist?

-Currently there were no stable library for cosmos wallets.
-We were inspired by the patterns in [`wagmi`](https://wagmi.sh) in the Etherium ecosystem.
+At the time there were no stable libraries for cosmos wallets.
+We were inspired by the patterns in [`wagmi`](https://wagmi.sh) in the Ethereum ecosystem.

 ## What should I know before I get started?